ministryofjustice/laa-hmrc-interface-service-api/README.md

 ### Setup
 1. Copy the `.env` file from 1Password (hint: search `hmrc interface env`) and paste them into a new file called `.env.development`

+2. Retrieve values for the .env file envvars from AWS console or k8s secrets.
+You will, at least, need the `TEST_OAUTH_ACCOUNTS_JSON` to seed your database with doorkeeper accounts.

-1. Run the setup binstub
+3. Run the setup binstub

 ```sh
 bin/setup